 - Misrepresentation of facts especially those related to transactions and finances by the business director.

 - Misuse and misappropriation of funds by the director of the business.

 - Claims pertaining to the usage of human resources in a business.
 This relates to employing a new worker as well as the termination of a worker.
 Claims can be made regarding wrongful termination against the director.
 In that case, he/she will have to take recourse of the Directors’ and Officers’ Liability Insurance.

 It is useful for startups to purchase a Directors’ and Officers’ Liability Insurance when they have received new finances for their company.
 The investors will ask for a Directors’ and Officers’ Liability Insurance cover since they can be sued for any mismanagement on the part of the startup.

 Insurance policies pertaining to employees

 Although minuscule, most startups will have a certain number of employees working for them.
-Hence, it can consider purchasing group personal accident insurance and group health insurance.
+Hence, it can consider purchasing group personal Any Unforeseen and unanticipated event is considered an accident.
+More insurance and group health insurance.

-Group Personal Accident Insurance will help pay for the costs of an accident, disability or death of an employee.
+Group Personal Any Unforeseen and unanticipated event is considered an accident.
+More Insurance will help pay for the costs of an Any Unforeseen and unanticipated event is considered an accident.
+More, disability or death of an employee.
 In case of death, the insurance benefits will go to the dependents of the employee.
 Group Health Insurance will help pay for the medical costs of an employee of a startup in case he/she suffers from an illness or faces a grievous injury.